oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 ## About

-Get familiar with modern Vulkan Graphics API.
+Modern Vulkan Graphics API is important in many ways.
-Use Vulkan to build a rasterization pipeline on Apple Silicon M1/2 chip.
+This project uses Vulkan to build a rasterization pipeline on Apple Silicon M1/2 chip.

 Rasterizer incudes: projective camera, shader loading and parsing, Vulkan pipeline components: Device, Swap Chain, Command Buffer, Descriptor, Push Constant, loading obj models, multi-point Lighting, alpha blending and more.
+Meanwhile, you can move the camera around using keyboard keys.
 ## Requirements

 C++ Lib: